Are you having a difficult time writing blog posts for your art blog?

 Do not spend too much time on this task.
 It is a quick edit you will do a final edit later.

-After you have completed your quick edit, you will want to spend some quality time on the intro of your post.
+After you have completed your quick edit, you will want to spend some quality time on your post’s intro.

 The introduction of a blog post is as critical as the title.
 These few sentences have to grab the reader’s attention.
 If you lose their interest here, they will quickly jump ship.